Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 Protecting vulnerable children from harm – or preventing it from happening in the first place – remains one of the most important functions of local government.
 From children’s centres to crisis care, children’s social care encompasses both prevention and the cure.
 Through a better resourced and reformed approach to services, councils can help rebalance spending so it more focused on early intervention and family support, in the process reducing the number of children in care while barring down costs.

-With a new government on the horizon there needs to be a reset in the Special Education Needs and Disabilities system (SEND), alongside accompanying home to school transport services.
+With a new government in place, there needs to be a reset in the Special Education Needs and Disabilities system (SEND), alongside accompanying home to school transport services.
 Counties want to ensure that every child with SEND gets the right support, working collaboratively with parents, schools and the health service.
 Through a fully resourced and reformed system that prioritises mainstream provision, prevention, reduces perverse incentives, and promotes collaboration, councils can deliver a financially sustainable system capable of improving outcomes for all.

 Underpinning this must be an enhanced role for councils in the education system.
 While the local authority role has changed dramatically over the past decade, County Councils Network members remain extremely proud of their track record in supporting schools.
 With the right powers local authorities can do so much more to ensure every child gets the best possible education.